Codeinwp/visualizer/readme.txt

 * The bug with CSV file uploading was fixed.

 = 1.0.0 =
-* The first version of the plugin was implemented.
+* The first version of what wil be the best wp charts plugin.